How Companies Make the Right Decisions About ERP and MES Systems

 Common Mistakes When Choosing ERP and MES Systems

-When implementing ERP or MES solutions, many organizations repeat the same errors.
+When implementing ERP or MES solutions, many organizations unfortunately repeat the same errors.
+Consequently, these projects often exceed budgets and deadlines.

 Strategic and Organizational Mistakes

-• Ad-hoc software investments – Choosing tools in a rush without a digital strategy or user involvement.
+• Ad-hoc software investments – Choosing complex tools in a rush without a clear digital strategy or proper user involvement.

-• Price-driven decisions – Opting for the cheapest option often hides long-term costs and leads to repeated implementations.
+• Price-driven decisions – Opting for the cheapest option, which often hides massive long-term costs and leads to repeated implementations.

-• Lack of ownership and lack of strategic vision.
+• Lack of ownership – Failing to assign clear internal project leaders, combined with a lack of overarching strategic vision.

 Technology and Integration Mistakes

-• Disconnected systems – CRM, warehouse, and finance operate separately, resulting in manual work and frequent errors.
+• Disconnected systems: Operating CRM, warehouse, and finance separately, which results in heavy manual work and frequent errors.

-• Lack of KPIs – Without clear metrics, it becomes nearly impossible to prove ROI or justify investments.
+• Lack of KPIs: Proceeding without clear metrics, making it nearly impossible to prove ROI or justify the software investments.

-👉 According to Gartner, 70% of ERP initiatives fail to meet their goals within the planned timeline.
+Industry Fact: According to Gartner, 70% of ERP initiatives fail to meet their goals within the planned timeline.
+Therefore, a strategic approach is mandatory.

 My Perspective: Why ERP and MES Decisions Fail Without Strategy

-When evaluating ERP and MES solutions, companies often underestimate the complexity of their processes.
-The most common weaknesses I’ve observed include:
+When evaluating ERP and MES solutions, companies often underestimate the complexity of their internal processes.
+Based on my experience, the most common weaknesses stem from a lack of architectural alignment.

 Operational Symptoms of Poor ERP and MES Decisions

-• Delivery delays due to poor coordination between production and logistics.
+• Frequent delivery delays due to poor coordination between production and logistics.

-• Inconsistent inventory levels directly impacting profitability and customer satisfaction.
+• Inconsistent inventory levels, which directly impact profitability and customer satisfaction..

 Systemic and Strategic Root Causes

-• Ignoring integration between production and finance, which limits cost control.
+• Ignoring integration between production and finance, which strictly limits real-time cost control.

-• Overlooking BI and reporting, which reduces the ability to make data-driven decisions.
+• Overlooking BI and reporting, which reduces the leadership’s ability to make data-driven decisions.

-• Absence of ownership and a long-term strategy, which often leads to failed ERP initiatives.
+• Absence of ownership and a long-term roadmap, which often leads directly to failed ERP initiatives.

 Key Business Areas Impacted by ERP and MES Systems

-ERP and MES systems touch multiple areas of the business.
-Key domains include:
+Modern ERP and MES systems touch multiple critical areas of the business.
+In particular, the key domains include:

-• Production planning and scheduling – optimizing capacity, reducing downtime, and improving interdepartmental coordination.
+• Production planning and scheduling: Optimizing capacity, reducing costly downtime, and improving interdepartmental coordination.

-• CRM and order management – strengthening customer relationships, ensuring accuracy, and faster delivery.
+• CRM and order management: Strengthening customer relationships, ensuring data accuracy, and enabling faster delivery.

-• WMS and logistics – stock control, shipment tracking, and warehouse process automation.
+• WMS and logistics: Improving stock control, shipment tracking, and warehouse process automation.

-• BI and reporting – data-driven decisions, performance visualization, and predictive analytics.
+• BI and reporting: Enabling data-driven decisions, performance visualization, and predictive analytics.

-• HR and finance – integrated resource management, payroll, budgeting, and cost control.
+• HR and finance: Providing integrated resource management, payroll, budgeting, and cost control.

 My Methodology for Selecting and Implementing ERP and MES Systems

-When managing such projects, I apply a structured approach that ensures both business alignment and measurable results.
+When managing such complex projects, I apply a structured approach.
+This framework ensures both strict business alignment and measurable financial results.

 A Structured Decision Framework for ERP and MES Investments

-1. Business analysis – Understanding company-specific processes, challenges, and goals through interviews, workshops, and workflow reviews.
+1. Business analysis: Understanding company-specific processes, challenges, and goals through detailed interviews, workshops, and workflow reviews.

-2. Requirements mapping – Defining the “Unified Company System” (UCS) across all functional areas.
+2. Requirements mapping: Defining the “Unified Company System” (UCS) across all functional areas before looking at vendors.

-3. Solution comparison – Objective evaluation of different ERP and MES options against UCS requirements, including technical, functional, and commercial aspects.
+3. Solution comparison: Conducting an objective evaluation of different ERP and MES options against UCS requirements, including technical, functional, and commercial aspects.

-4. Financial evaluation – Using KPIs, TCO, and ROI models to assess cost-effectiveness and long-term value.
+4. Financial evaluation: Using clear KPIs, Total Cost of Ownership (TCO), and ROI models to assess long-term cost-effectiveness.

-5. Iterative approach – Suggesting phased implementation so the company can invest step by step without overexposure.
+5. Iterative approach: Suggesting a phased implementation so the company can invest step by step without operational overexposure.

 Case Study: Data-Driven ERP Decision in Production

-Solution: A hybrid approach was recommended.
-Part of the processes remained supported by existing software, while critical functions were migrated to the new ERP.
-As a result, the company achieved an ROI in up to 3 years while simultaneously reducing inventory by up to 15%.
+Solution: Consequently, a hybrid approach was recommended.
+Part of the processes remained supported by existing legacy software, while critical functions were migrated to the new ERP.
+As a result, the company achieved a full ROI in up to 3 years while simultaneously reducing inventory by up to 15%.

 KPIs and ROI Metrics for ERP and MES Investments